thatlarrypearson/telemetry-obd/README.md

                         the car doesn't respond promptly or at all.
 When off (fast is on), commands are optimized before being sent to the car.
 A timeout is added at the end of the command.
 Default is off.
   --verbose             Turn verbose output on.
 Default is off.
+  --version             Prints the version information and then exits.
 PS C:\Users\human\src\telemetry-obd>
 ```